Arvind-vlsi/ram_single_port/README.md

   ---
 ## WAVEFORM

-  >In the waveforn 'addr' variable represents addess line of 6 bit to represent all 64 address, 'datain' represents the data we are feeding to the ram, 'dataout' variable represents the data we are reading from the memory
+  >In the waveforn 'addr' variable represents addess line of 6 bit to represent all 64 address, 'datain' represents the data we are feeding to the RAM, 'dataout' variable represents the data we are reading from the memory

    >first showing the writing operation , here we have store data till address 6 starting from addess 1 , after writing we done the reading data from RAM.